c3lang/c3-web/docs/generic-programming/macros.md

 In effect, top level declarations become always *visible* in C3, regardless of whether they are included or removed, whereas in C and C++ unbounded invisible declarations may occur, causing code to become increasingly opaque and riddled with seemingly indecipherable "magic" and numerous variables and constants seemingly coming from nowhere.

-Local function scopes in contrast have the full range of [C3's compile time evaulation features](../generic-programming/compiletime.md) available though, which are arguably often more expressive and pleasant to use than C and C++'s equivalents for many use cases.
+Local function scopes in contrast have the full range of [C3's compile time evaluation features](../generic-programming/compiletime.md) available though, which are arguably often more expressive and pleasant to use than C and C++'s equivalents for many use cases.

 ## Macro declarations

 A macro is defined using the syntax `macro <return_type> <name>(<parameters>)`.
-Specifying the return type of a macro is optional and if omitted the return type is inferred but must always be well defined (hence different paths cannot return different types, etc).
+Specifying the return type of a macro is optional and if omitted the return type is inferred but must always be well-defined (hence different paths cannot return different types, etc).

 The parameters have different sigils that must prefix their names where applicable: `$` means compile time evaluated (constant expression or type). `#` indicates an expression that is not yet evaluated, but is bound to where it was defined.